Consensus Monte Carlo for Random Subsets using Shared Anchors: Simulation

-In figures \ref{fig:dpmcmc} and \ref{fig:dpmmcmc}, we show the bar plots of posterior modes $\widehat{K}$ for the number of clusters across repeat simulations, evaluated using the CMC and a full MCMC implementation, respectively.
+In Figures \ref{fig:dpmcmc} and \ref{fig:dpmmcmc}, we show the bar plots of posterior modes $\widehat{K}$ for the number of clusters across repeat simulations, evaluated using the CMC and a full MCMC implementation, respectively.
 Compared to full MCMC, it tends to slightly overestimate the number of clusters.
-This might be due to the fact that inference under the DP prior typically includes many small clusters, which might include few or no anchor points.
-We report the misclustering rates $e_{\Ab}$ and the MSEs of parameter estimation $e_\theta$ in table \ref{tab:ocdfa2}.
+This might be due to the fact that inference under the DP prior typically includes many small clusters, \bch which are likely to include few or no anchor points and are therefore unlikely to be merged with other clusters.
+This is less of a problem under prior partition models other than the DPM, for example, a finite mixture model that encourages more balanced cluster sizes. \ech We report the misclustering rates $e_{\Ab}$ and the MSEs of parameter estimation $e_\theta$ in Table \ref{tab:ocdfa2}.